Keeping Your Accounting Department in Check

 Tonia H. Hedrick Principal, CPA

-Tonia is a senior manager in our firm’s assurance area with over 5 years of experience in public accounting and over 15 years of industry experience.
+Tonia is a principal in our firm’s assurance area with over 9 years of experience in public accounting and over 15 years of industry experience.
 She works primarily with clients involved in the affordable housing industry, including tax credit properties, U.S. Department of Housing and Urban Development and U.S. Department of Agriculture Rural Development […]